Where did Comic Books come from?

 I wish I knew, Batman!

 We can see someone is drawing Batman, and quite possibly working on a comic book story, obviously with Batman, but what does it mean?
-Why are we looking at someone drawing Batman?
+How is he also talking to Batman?
+Why are we looking at him drawing Batman?
 Who are the 'hooded men?'
 What's it got to do with a script?
 Who is Bob Haney?

 That panel cannot tell us a clear story, no matter how many educated guesses we make.
 If you view the entire page, it will make perfect sense, and at this point that panel is recognized as just a single frame in a chain of panels providing information to tell a story.
 Without a "story," a comic book, whether a panel or multiple panels, is not a "comic" but just a piece of artwork, or a collection of artworks.